ScarletsFiction/Scarlets/README.md

 ## Support

-If you have any question please ask on stackoverflow with tags 'scarlets-php'.
+If you have any question please ask on stackoverflow with tags 'scarlets-php'.<br>
 But if you found bug or feature request, you post an issue on this repository.

-For any private support, you can contact the author of this framework:
+For any private support, you can contact the author of this framework:<br>

-StefansArya (Indonesia, English)
+StefansArya (Indonesia, English)<br>
 stefansarya1 at gmail

 ## License